Simple Disentanglement of Style and Content in Visual Representations

 \section{Theory}

 In this section, we theoretically establish that our post-processing approach \method\ guarantees sparse recovery.
-We divide the proof into two parts: the first part analyzes the asymptotic quality for the estimated style factors and the second part analyzes the quality in estimated content factors.
-Our first analysis follows:
+We divide the proof into two parts: the first part analyzes the asymptotic quality of the estimated style factors and the second part analyzes the quality of the estimated content factors.
+Our first result follows:

 \begin{theorem} Let $\Sigma_\bz\triangleq \operatorname{var}(\bz)$ be invertible.
 Then for any $j \in \stylefactor$ it holds: almost surely as $n \to \infty$, where $\{e_j\}_{j = 1}^{d}$ is the canonical basis vector for $\reals^d$.
 Subsequently, the following hold at almost sure limit: (1) $[\bP \bA]_{\stylefactor, \stylefactor}$ converges to a diagonal matrix, and (2) $[\bP \bA]_{\stylefactor, \contentfactor} \to \mathbf{0}$. \end{theorem}